stanley-craychee/WavePlan/README.md

 # WavePlan
 -------Read Me-------

-Refer to the 'Master' branch for the actual project files.
+Refer to the 'master' branch for the actual project files.
 The 'README' branch on Github for this project serves only as a landing page.

 -------Overview-------